Motivation for analyzing time series data

 Introductions in this course (see Hyndman & Athanasopoulos (2021))

-Context: Equipment dealers sell more when ag prices rise.
-Most people grow corn near dealer x.
+Context: Equipment dealers tend to sell more machinery when agricultural prices rise.
+Most farmers near Dealer X grow corn.

 Hyndman, R.J., & Athanasopoulos, G. (2021) Forecasting: principles and practice, 3rd edition, OTexts: Melbourne, Australia. https://otexts.com/fpp3/.
 Accessed on 02-14-2023.